Simran0401/FrontEnd-Assignment-Steeleye-SimranDas/README.md

 # Frontend Assignment Solutions By Simran Das - Steeleye
-### 1. Explain what the simple `List` component does.
+#### 1. Explain what the simple `List` component does.

-### Ans - The simple `List` component does the following tasks --
+#### Ans - The simple `List` component does the following tasks --

-#### I.
-        -- The `WrappedListComponent` returns each `SingleListItem` by reading from an ordered `items` array in an unordered list format.
+##### I. (a) The `WrappedListComponent` returns each `SingleListItem` by reading from an ordered `items` array in an unordered list format.
-        -- The `WrappedListComponent` passes the `onClickHandler` down as props to `SingleListItem` component.
+(b) The `WrappedListComponent` passes the `onClickHandler` down as props to `SingleListItem` component.
-        -- The `WrappedListComponent` maintains a state of selection for `SingleListItem` as it passes the `isSelected` down as props.
+(c)The `WrappedListComponent` maintains a state of selection for `SingleListItem` as it passes the `isSelected` down as props.
-        -- The `WrappedListComponent` passes `key` as `index` to `SingleListItem` in order to maintain the individuality of the component for React.
+(d) The `WrappedListComponent` passes `key` as `index` to `SingleListItem` in order to maintain the individuality of the component for React.

-#### II.
+##### II.
 The `WrappedListComponent` uses inline style to align the text to the left side of all the child components inside the `unordered list (ul)` element.

-#### III. `WrappedListComponent` uses 2 React Hooks --
+##### III. `WrappedListComponent` uses 2 React Hooks --

         (a) useState - useState can only be used inside a functional component.
 It returns the state variable and setState method as an array.
         (b) useEffect - To deal with "side effects" in React functional components, useEffect Hook can be used when component mounts or/and with each update or/and before component unmounts.
             In our case, we have used "useEffect" to update the state only when "items" prop updates.

-#### IV.
+##### IV.
 The `SingleListItem` receives the `onClickHandler` which has a handleClick function with the ability to change the background color of the list item being clicked based on the index of that particular list item. `SingleListItem` component uses inline styling and using ternary operator to decide the respective background color.
 If `isSelected` is `true`, then the background color will be `green`, otherwise `red`.

-#### V. The `SingleListItem` is a memoed version of `WrappedSingleListItem`. `React.memo` only checks for prop changes and renders accordingly.
+##### V. The `SingleListItem` is a memoed version of `WrappedSingleListItem`. `React.memo` only checks for prop changes and renders accordingly.
 If no prop changes, then the `React.memo` will skip the re-rendering of the component.
 The `React.memo` helps improve the performance optimisation of the application.

 ---

-### 2. What problems / warnings are there with code?
+#### 2. What problems / warnings are there with code?

-### Ans - The problems / warnings which were found in thr code are mentioned below:
+#### Ans - The problems / warnings which were found in thr code are mentioned below:

-### (a) `Logic Error: In the usage of onClickHandler`
+#### (a) `Logic Error: In the usage of onClickHandler`

-#### Through a function call, a function will only be called once the component renders, hence only rendering green color for the list item which was initially clicked despite of page reload.
+##### Through a function call, a function will only be called once the component renders, hence only rendering green color for the list item which was initially clicked despite of page reload.

-#### To remove this anomaly, we should pass the function reference to onClick prop i.e, an arrow function so that it can be called later by React, once the click actually happens.
+##### To remove this anomaly, we should pass the function reference to onClick prop i.e, an arrow function so that it can be called later by React, once the click actually happens.

 #### WRONG CODE --